mylittleriver/fairness-spec-decoding/ExperimentResult720.md

 After finetuning the gpt-neo-1.3B and gpt-neo-125M on sst2 and wikitext for 1 epoch respectively, the number of toxic completions is 186, and after a second finetuning on imdb for both models for 1 epoch, the number becomes 229, thus the toxicity has increased.
 However for the gpt2/distilgpt2 pair, the toxicity decreased after finetuning on ag_news.

+<span style="color:red">"I do not understand what can be observed by changing both dataset and models across experiments.
+Usually you keep one variable fixed and change the other.
+I also think that since it is a matter of memorization or, if you want, domain adaptation, we should be in control of the finetuning domain, creating for instance unbiased finetuning datasets with counterfactuals.
+Maybe I have not understood your reasoning here, but what are you actually trying to show?</span>
  <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"